irfandeen/tp/docs/team/ecxm02.md

 ### User Guide Contributions
 - **User Instructions 📖:**
   Crafted clear, step-by-step guides for adding new internship applications, making the setup process straightforward for users.
-- **Feature Demonstrations 🎥:**
-  Developed walkthroughs and illustrative examples to effectively demonstrate LogJob’s core functionalities and assist users in navigating the app.

 ---